zer0def/cromite/README.md

 Please submit issues following the issue template; beware that GitHub does not display the templates from mobile.

 Patches are welcome and accepted if they match the project goals.

+If you want to help me, [here](https://github.com/uazo/cromite/blob/master/docs/HELP_ME_PLEASE.md) is the list of things I would need.

 For any usage or development discussion please use GitHub Discussions: https://github.com/uazo/cromite/discussions